DKFZ-ODCF/sophia/README.md

 ```

 This will create a `./testRunner` binary in the root directory and execute it.
-The `testRunner` is newer linked statically.
+Note that the `testRunner` is never linked statically.
-It uses the gtest_main library and supports a number of command line options.
+It uses the `libgtest_main.so` library that supports a number of command line options.
 See `testRunner --help` for details.

 #### Chromosome names